 This property was a distressed sale that needed extensive renovation work.
-I purchased it for $66,887 and spent $31,769 on repairs, which adds up to around $100,000 total after you subtract the $2,007 I made in closing costs.
-If you're wondering how much profit should you make on a rental property, the amount of repairs needed will play a role in how much you earn.
+I purchased it for $66,887 and spent $31,769 on repairs, which adds to around $100,000 total after subtracting the $2,007 I made in closing costs.
+If you’re wondering how much profit you should make on a rental property, the repairs needed will affect how much you earn.

-This home came from one of my family member's who was preparing to move out of state.
+This home came from one of my family members preparing to move out of state.
 The property was in no condition to sell to a retail buyer, so I decided to purchase it myself and work out a deal with the seller.

 The structure of this deal was that the seller would continue to be on the title of the home and make the mortgage payment.
 However, I would pay the mortgage for them until I had completed the rehab on the home.
 I only made this deal because I was working with a family member, so I knew I could trust the outcome.

-However, the property's actual market value has gone up over time and is now $130,000.
-As of today, minus the cost of the loan, I have around $55,000 in equity.
+However, the property’s actual market value has increased over time and is now $130,000.
+As of today, minus the loan cost, I have around $55,000 in equity.